“Pain is not a punishment, pleasure is not a reward.”~Pema Chödrön

 6. Cramp bark (viburnum opulus): Cramp bark often comes in tincture form and can be used for a few days leading up to the beginning of your period as well as during.
 It’s known for it’s anti-spasmodic properties, as well as reducing nervous tension and aiding in blood flow to the uterus.
 Try taking 1 dropper-full a couple of times a day for a few days leading up to menstruation and then until cramping subsides.
 I recommend Wise Woman Herbals brand.
 This particular herbs works well in conjunction with other Chinese Herbal medicine.

-Let me know what’s worked for you by leaving a comment below!
+Let me know what’s worked for you!
 Also, as a word of caution, many of these should not be used if you are trying to conceive or think you may be pregnant.

 Essential Oils Desk Reference 4th Edition Compiled by Essential Science Publishing